By Sonali Paul

 MELBOURNE, Feb 6 (Reuters) – A valve failure that caused a flame to flare up briefly on the world’s first liquid hydrogen carrier before its first trip from Australia to Japan highlighted the need for strong fault detection systems, an Australian safety report found.

 The cause of the incident on the Suiso Frontier on Jan.
-If you liked this posting and you would like to receive much more info regarding EvdeN eVe nakliyaT kindly check out our web site.
+If you loved this write-up and you would like to obtain much more details with regards to EVdEN evE naKLiyAT kindly pay a visit to the page.
 25 last year has been fixed, the Australian Transportation Safety Board said in a report released last week.The ship had loaded liquid hydrogen for the trip the day before.

 The malfunction did not stop the ship going ahead with its test journey, and KHI said in March the trip had shown that shipping liquid hydrogen was technically feasible.

 Building ships to carry super-chilled hydrogen is one of many factors holding back hydrogen use, evDEn EvE NakliyaT seen as key to helping the world decarbonise to fight climate change.